eLearning Tech Support

 Monroe-Gregg School District is pleased to announce the continued enhancement of a safe and secure learning environment for our students, parents, and staff.
 The district has added new camera surveillance and campus security throughout the district.
 We believe in today’s ever changing environment, it is best to be proactive when meeting the safety challenges, needs, and concerns of our community.

-School Bus Safety - The Danger Zone
+School Bus Safety for Kids- The Danger Zone